 Some side effects are common to all hormone therapies, while others are specific to certain drugs.
 You can read about specific side effects on our individual drug pages (listed above).

 If you’re concerned about any side effects, whether or not they are listed here, talk to your treatment team as soon as possible.

 The most common side effects of hormone therapy are menopausal symptoms such as:

 These symptoms are often more intense than when the menopause happens naturally.

 Other common side effects with most hormone drugs include:

 Many people find the side effects of hormone therapy drugs difficult to cope with.

-If side effects are putting you off taking your hormone therapy, it’s important to talk with your cancer specialist before making any decisions to stop it.
-There may be ways to improve your symptoms or your cancer specialist may suggest that you change to a different drug.
+If side effects are putting you off taking your hormone therapy, talk with your cancer specialist before making any decisions to stop it.
+They may suggest a short break from treatment to see if side effects improve.